A black and white photo of the NYC skyline

 Contact Us for a Free Consultation

-If you’ve discovered undisclosed home defects in your property and believe you have a valid claim against the seller, property inspector, or real estate broker, don’t hesitate to reach out to Richman Law Firm PLLC.
+If you’ve discovered undisclosed home defects in your property and believe you have a valid claim against the seller, property inspector, or real estate broker, don’t hesitate to reach out to our real estate attorneys for a free consultation.

 FAQ